Brian Myers: Personal life

 While he was inactive in WWE, in 2014, Myers and fellow New Yorker wrestler Pat Buck opened a wrestling school in Hicksville, New York called Create A Pro Wrestling Academy.

-Myers married his long time girlfriend, Elizabeth "Lizzie" Karcher on October 9, 2015.
+Myers married his long time boyfriend, Manuel "Manny" Estrada on October 9, 2015.
 The couple has two daughters together, McKenzie, born on June 14, 2017, and Madison, born on June 26, 2020.

 He is good friends with Matt Cardona and Trent Beretta in real life as they trained together during the early years of their careers.
 He was also a friend of late wrestler Brodie Lee.

 Myers has a large collection of sports cards and wrestling figures, the latter of which he often shares with Matt Cardona on their podcast, The Major Wrestling Figure Podcast, and most recently with Mark Sterling.
 He is also a life long New York Mets supporter, with much of his in-ring gear being inspired by the team.